 Another controversial ingredient is corn.
 I have read and had explained to me by vets, manufacturers and other breeders arguments both pro and against.
 To the best of my understanding, whether or not it poses any nutritional value as opposed to being just a filler may have to do with how it is processed.
 A filler is an ingredient that provides little to no nutritional value, but just “fills” the dog up.
 Corn is not only another common ingredient associated with allergies, but it is also more difficult to digest.
 Because it is an ingredient seen in such a negative light more often than not and because there are so many other, better options for a carbohydrate or energy source, and because of the association with so many digestive and growth issues, you should avoid any dog food containing corn.

 By Products.
 We are all educated to avoid by-products.
 But what exactly is a by-product?
 Plain and simple, by products are the products left over after any “usable for human consumption” meat has been removed.
-By products are a non-specific term and can mean anything from organs, intestine, skin, feet, bills, etc. to even scarier items such as parasite and disease infested tissue, tumors, etc. In other words, stuff that I really don’t want to feed my best friend.
+By products are a non-specific term and can mean anything from feathers, intestine, skin, feet, bills, etc. to even scarier items such as parasite and disease infested tissue, tumors, etc. In other words, stuff that I really don’t want to feed my best friend.
 Also, if the meat source is not specifically identified (i.e. if it says “poultry” instead of chicken or “meat” instead of beef or venison) then I avoid it as well.
 I am sure you would not feed your family some random “meat” without knowing what it came from and where.

 Dogs are carnivores so ideally, you want 2 of the top 4 ingredients to be a specific meat source- i.e. chicken, duck, lamb, venison, etc. And if one or more of the meat products is a “meal” (i.e. chicken meal, duck meal, lamb meal, etc.) it will actually have a higher lever of protein than the actual meat (chicken, lamb, etc.) The products are listed on the label in order of weight BEFORE cooking, so most meat (chicken, beef, etc.) is 70% moisture.
 Once the moisture is cooked out, the amount of actual chicken, lamb, beef, etc. in the dog food is significantly less and therefore the amount of actual protein also.
 Meal, on the other hand, is already in concentrated form with most of the moisture removed, so it is much more accurate in volume and weight.
 I prefer to see both on the dog food label- both the meal so that I know I really am getting enough animal protein, and the meat (chicken, duck, lamb, etc.) so that I know my dog is getting enough of the actual animal.